A Nightmare on Elm Street 5: The Dream Child: Deleted scenes

 Several scenes were removed from the final cut.
 The graduation sequence, which showed Alice's father giving her the camera, was significantly reduced.
 As a result, there are several minor continuity errors such as Alice holding airplane tickets moments before Dan gives them to her as a surprise gift.

-Upon its release, the movie was subjected to some cuts in the sequences of Dan's, Mark's and Greta's deaths to avoid being classified X by MPAA due to their extremely violent and graphic nature.
+Upon its release, the movie was also subjected to some cuts in the sequences of Dan's, Mark's and Greta's deaths to avoid being classified "X" by the MPAA due to their extremely violent and graphic nature.
 An unrated version of the film, which contained longer, more graphic versions of Dan's, Greta's and Mark's death scenes, was originally released on VHS and Laserdisc formats.
 In Dan's scene, cables can be seen sliding under the skin of Dan's arm, a large piece of the bike pierces his leg, and the skin on Dan's head is much more graphically torn off while he screams in pain.
 In Greta's scene, Freddy slices open a doll that begins to bleed and Greta is shown to have a gaping wound in her stomach, from which Freddy starts to feed to her.
 In Australia, the scenes were cut in cinemas, but restored to the VHS release.